nats-io/natscli/README.md

 ### Admin API

-All the admin actions the `jsm` CLI can do falls in the sections below.
+All the admin actions the `nats` CLI can do falls in the sections below.

 Subjects that and in `T` like `server.JetStreamCreateConsumerT` are formats and would need to have the Stream Name and in some cases also the Consumer name interpolated into them.
 In this case `t := fmt.Sprintf(server.JetStreamCreateConsumerT, streamName)` to get the final subject.

-The command `jsm events` will show you an audit log of all API access events which includes the full content of each admin request, use this to view the structure of messages the `jsm` command sends.
+The command `nats events` will show you an audit log of all API access events which includes the full content of each admin request, use this to view the structure of messages the `nats` command sends.

 #### General Info